 Adirondack Rail Trail

 The Adirondack Rail Trail is a versatile and inclusive multi-use recreation trail spanning 34 miles through picturesque Lake Placid, Ray Brook, Saranac Lake, Lake Clear, and Tupper Lake.
 Designed with accessibility in mind, the path features a gentle grade, making it welcoming to a wide range of ages and abilities.
-The trail is free to use and will not only promote safe and healthy exercise but also provide an opportunity for residents and visitors to connect with nature and absorb the rich history of the Adirondack region.
+The trail is free to use and not only promotes safe and healthy exercise but also provides an opportunity for residents and visitors to connect with nature and absorb the rich history of the Adirondack region.

 Recreation on the trail